Shadow5634/When2MeetHelper-1/README.md

 - Try out the extension on different browsers to check compatibilty and issues.

 - Try finding a free way to publish this extension on one of the extension stores.

+## 6] Wrapped Up Bugs

+1. Extension becomes inactive after 30s of no usage, making the extension impossible to use without a manual reload.

+    - Countered by adding a listener each time the service worker is run and not on installation/chrome startup